Skumarr53/Image-Caption-Generation-using-Fastai/readme.md

     2. We do the exact opposite: we progressively decrease our learning rate from lr_max to lr_max/div_factor and at the same time, we progressively increase our momentum from mom_min to mom_max.
     3. We further decrease our learning rate from lr_max/div_factor to lr_max/(div_factor x 100) and we keep momentum steady at mom_max.

-### Callback Utilities:

-**Teacher forcing**
-* teacher forcing is whispering actual word as input into decoder instead of previous predict word with some randomness

 **Clipping gradients**:
 *  Gradients can vanish because they are continuously multiplied by numbers less than one.
 This is called the vanishing gradient problem.